mikefausz/layouts1.2/README.md

 Let's duplicate an image using a given HTML page, index.html, and an inspiration image: Octocat Table

 Explore Mode
-Challenge #1.1: Copy our index.html and add your own CSS to make it look like the image above.
+Challenge #1.1: Copy our index.html and add your own CSS to make it look like the image above (octocat.png).
 Your CSS should be in a separate file called styles.css.
 Goal #1.1: Add a custom stylesheet to index.html.

 Challenge #1.2: Make sure your project is safe!
 Create a git repository containing your project files and upload it to Github.